Complete Guide to Document Information API: Extract File Metadata & Properties

 </html>

-You can use document information to intelligently configure your document viewer:
+Use document information to automatically configure your viewer interface:

 // Example pseudo-code for a document viewer application